 A memorial service will be held at 2 PM on Friday, June 28, 2019 at the Napa Methodist Church, 625 Randolph Street, Napa.
 In lieu of flowers, the family suggests memorial contributions to the Carolyn Parr Nature Museum, the Friends of the Napa Library, or a charitable organization of your choice.

-To send flowers to J.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J. Michael Joell, please visit our floral store.